kaushikgopal/jekyll-docker-blog-build/README.md

 Available on docker-hub https://hub.docker.com/repository/docker/jklgg/blog-build

+# Using this container for your jekyll blog

 Run this locally like so:

     docker run --rm --publish 4000:4000 --publish 35729:35729 -v="$PWD:/srv/jekyll" -it jklgg/blog-build:0.5

+Or if you prefer docker-compose:

+    docker-compose -f ../jekyll-docker-blog-build/docker-compose.yml up
+    # to be run from within your jekyll dir, but point to the compose file here

 # Adapted from: